GACJ/handbellSLDs/README.md

 STLs for 3D printing of dummy handbells that can be used with change ringing simulators.

-**All uploaded and ready to use, video of electronics put together will be uploaded later tonight, viedo of put together will be uploaded tomorrow**
+**All uploaded and ready to use, video of electronics put together will be uploaded later tonight, video of put together will be uploaded tomorrow**

 90mm bell - support is needed for the button shafts and the electronics tunnel; print from same material as 3mm plug and electronics cap.